moisoni97/google-inapp-billing/README.md

 Go through the sample app to see a more advanced integration of the library.

 It also shows how to implement some `useful public methods`.

+# Credits

+This is an open-source project meant to help developers to fastly and easily implement the Google Billing API.

+The library uses a code base from a fork created by [@Mustafa Rasheed](https://github.com/MRZ07) and was heavily modified by me and later by other contributors.